simonbray/multi-package-containers/README.md

 ## Associated command line tools

-You can list and search for existing conda packages and container images as well as build multi-package container images locally using the command line `mulled-*` tools avialable as part of [`galaxy-tool-util`](https://pypi.org/project/galaxy-tool-util/) These can be installed using conda
+You can list and search for existing conda packages and container images as well as build multi-package container images locally using the command line `mulled-*` tools available as part of [`galaxy-tool-util`](https://pypi.org/project/galaxy-tool-util/).
+These can be installed using conda:

 ```
 conda create -n mulled galaxy-tool-util -c conda-forge -c bioconda